A powerful conventional germ fighter and mouthwash for occasional and emergency use

 Mode of action

 Chlorhexidine works by destroying the cell membrane of bacteria.
-While some argue that simultaneously all the good (beneficial) bacteria are clubbed to death, it can be safely said that when there are somewhat serious issues already present in the mouth, there has been no proper balance of bacteria in the first place - and using chlorhexidine helps the mouth off to a fresh start.
+While some argue that simultaneously all the good (beneficial) bacteria are clubbed to death as well, it can be safely said that when there are somewhat serious issues already present in the mouth, there has been no proper balance of bacteria in the first place - and using chlorhexidine helps the mouth off to a (literally) fresh start.

 Dentists will use chlorhexidine for a number of applications (using concentrations of 0.03 to 2%) particularly during dental surgery to create a nearly germ-free environment, as well as for periodontal treatment (gingivitis or periodontitis), halitosis and dry mouth.
 They may also recommend it for gum pocket and other oral inflammation.

-Chlorhexidine can also be helpful for those who for various reasons can't clean their teeth properly (such as wearers of permanent braces) although again xylitol rinses seem more recommended.
+Chlorhexidine can also be helpful for those who for various reasons can't clean their teeth properly (such as wearers of permanent braces) although again xylitol rinses seem more recommended - most certainly for long-term application.

 Chlorhexidine rinses have also helped people get rid of painful gum infections more quickly as well as deal with toothache (see the following testimonial).